-I came a cross your web site, and really like your level of maturity in the way you are advising men in such intricate cases.
+I came across your website, and really like your level of maturity in the way you are advising men in such intricate cases.

 First, please explain to me what was the context of I Corinthians 7:1?

 Secondly, my bishop, for a long time has maintained coarse jesting with women in our assembly.
 Some are said to go to him and show him their breasts so he can comment whether or not they are the right size and attractive!
 In the case of my wife, he would ask her to plait his hair and during such moments he would bring up sexual discussions.
-At some point he would say to her that he is really attracted to her, though he is married.
-We happen to have a common gym where we workout.
-In the event he is alone with her, he confesses the he can't stop being aroused leading him to start stroking my wife's buttocks and saying such things as "I love a woman with big breasts like yours."
+At some point, he would say to her that he is really attracted to her, though he is married.
+We happen to have a common gym where we work out.
+In the event he is alone with her, he confesses that he can't stop being aroused leading him to start stroking my wife's buttocks and saying such things as "I love a woman with big breasts like yours."

 The reason I am sharing with you all this, at the prodding of my wife, is the bad feelings I have been having about how they both have been relating.
-Some of the behaviours that she reported to me seem completely unacceptable.
+Some of the behaviors that she reported to me seem completely unacceptable.
 The bishop would go over to her and kiss her on the lips, sometime he would even sit on her laps, and worse of all, he would lean on her when she was doing bench presses.
 I got all these details when the bishop left the country.
 I strongly feel the need to execute Matthew 18:15 with him.

 As far as my wife is concerned, I asked her as to why she would entertain such behavior.
 She said she had a liking for him but it never went beyond this point.
 As the scripture says, love believes all and trusts all.
 I trust that she happens to be a victim of the bishop, who is immensely full of lust.
 What do you advise?

 In speaking of false teachers Peter said, "For when they speak great swelling words of emptiness, they allure through the lusts of the flesh, through lewdness, the ones who have actually escaped from those who live in error" (II Peter 2:18).